Skip to content

 Trillet is not the best choice in every scenario, and pretending otherwise would waste your time.

 AIRA and UpFirst win on price.
 At $24.95/month each, they cost roughly half of Trillet's $49/month.
-For a solo operator receiving 10 to 15 calls per month who does not need SMS follow-up, WhatsApp, or published compliance, the cheaper option is the better option.
+For a solo operator receiving 10 to 15 calls per month who does not need SMS follow-up or published compliance, the cheaper option is the better option.
 Not every business needs multi-channel, and paying for features you will not use is not value.

 Marlie and Hey Rosie win on included minutes.
 Both offer 250 minutes at $49/month versus Trillet's 150 at the same price, a 67% advantage in raw call time at the base tier.
-If you need high call volume and only basic call answering (no WhatsApp, no included compliance, and you can live with feature gating on Hey Rosie's higher tiers), they deliver more minutes per dollar.
+If you need high call volume and only basic call answering (no included compliance, and you can live with feature gating on Hey Rosie's higher tiers), they deliver more minutes per dollar.
 Marlie also tunes its flows specifically for the trades.

 The Cost at 200 Minutes: What You Actually Pay